This is the last box of my six-month subscription to Glossybox.

 |Mademoiselle Glossy Travel Pouch – £3.99|

-So this is centrepiece of the box, the travel pouch designed by Jamie Lee Reardin.
+So this is the centrepiece of the box, the travel pouch designed by Jamie Lee Reardin.

 This is a zip-lock pouch to keep your beauty essentials safe through security or for use as an everyday make-up bag.